Carl Monssen

 Carl Henrik Monssen (13 July 1921 – 25 February 1992) was a Norwegian competition rower and Olympic medalist.
-He received a bronze medal in the coxed eight event at the 1948 Summer Olympics, as a member of the Norwegian team.
+He received a bronze medal in the men's eight at the 1948 Summer Olympics, as a member of the Norwegian team.

 Monssen received a bronze and a silver medal in the coxless four events at the 1949 and 1953 European Championships, respectively.